-The lessons Walton learned on the basketball court became life lessons that served him well throughout his sports, broadcasting and business careers.
-No lesson was more important than the words from the legendary John Wooden, Bill’s basketball coach at UCLA, who simply said “Do your best.”
+As entertaining as he is insightful, Walton is widely considered one of the best speakers from the world of sports.
+The lessons he learned on the basketball court became life lessons that served him well throughout his sports, broadcasting and business careers.
+No lesson was more important than the words from the legendary John Wooden, Walton’s basketball coach at UCLA, who simply said “Do your best.”
 Wooden never asked players to go out and win – simply to do their best and not beat themselves.
 Walton never forgot those words which helped him throughout his extraordinary career.

 Following a celebrated college basketball career, Walton went on to have a Hall of Fame NBA career.
-After basketball, Walton pursued his dream job as a sports broadcaster – but first had to overcome the lifelong stuttering affliction.
-And then, in 2008, Walton endured risky back surgery to repair damage done early in his basketball career.
-Through it all, Walton’s determination carried him through.
+After basketball, he pursued his dream job as a sports broadcaster – but first had to overcome the lifelong stuttering affliction.
+And then, in 2008, Walton endured risky back surgery for to repair damage done early in his basketball career.
+Through it all, Walton’s determination and positive attitude carried him through.

 Walton enrolled at UCLA in 1970.
 He played center for John Wooden's varsity team for three seasons (1972-1974), after a year with the freshman team in 1971.
 He was a member of two NCAA championship teams compiling an NCAA record 88 consecutive game winning streak.